Max Yeshaye Brumberg-Kraus

 What does it mean to enact a persona in poetry, performance, in praxis?
 What mythologies shape us, and how do our lived experiences transform them?
 What steps can artists take toward liberation on individual, communal, and cosmic proportions?
 These questions are at the heart of my artistic practice, and I approach them as drag performer, director, playwright, poet, and theologian.
 These artistic roles all come under the umbrella of myth-maker.
 I am a mythopoet.

-Brumberg-Kraus is available to guess lecture at the undergraduate and graduate level on topics relating to medieval theatre, Senecan Drama, Greek tragedy and modern adaptations, 20th century theatre and the avant garde, reception theory and literary studies, religion and theatre, queer medievalisms, feminist/queer/trans theologies, William Morris studies, theopoetics, midrash, animism and poetics, ecology and theatre, and drag.
+Brumberg-Kraus is available to guess lecture at the undergraduate and graduate level on topics relating to medieval visionary literature, medieval theatre, Senecan and Euripidean tragedy and their modern adaptations, religion and drama, feminist theory and theology, queer theory and theology, William Morris, ekphrastic writing, theology and film, midrash, myth, and drag.

-Brumberg-Kraus offers theatre/movement workshops around gender and sexuality, spiritual formation, and a Jewish form of bibliodrama called "Drashing the Body."
+Brumberg-Kraus offers the theatre/movement workshop "Gender and Spirituality Journey," workshops on drag, workshops on spiritual formation, and a Jewish form of bibliodrama called "Drashing the Body."
 Brumberg-Kraus is trained in conflict resolution and dialogue moderation through the Sustained Dialogue Institute.

 Brumberg-Kraus also offers editing and writing consultations for creative (particularly theatre and poetry) and academic writing in the humanities.